 While hiring a contractor can seem like an entire project on its own, you should feel confident in your choice after following these six steps.

 To build your initial list of potential contractors, reach out to friends and check reliable sources online.
-Collect as much information as possible about each contractor including a list of previous references with dates and verified credentials/insurance.
+Collect as much information as possible about each contractor including a list of previous references with dates and verified credentials and insurance.

 If possible, visit previous or current job sites of the contractors you’re strongly considering.
 And before you make your final decision, be sure to get multiple price quotes.